phoenixframework/phoenix_guides/ZZ_testing_channels.md

 socket is authorized.

-When we run `mix test` we see that we have not yet defined `App.RoomChannel`.
+When we run `mix test` we see that we have not yet defined `HelloPhoenix.RoomChannel`.
 Let’s get this test passing by creating a file at `web/channels/room_channel.ex`

-    defmodule App.RoomChannel do
+    defmodule HelloPhoenix.RoomChannel do
       use Phoenix.Channel

       def join("room:join", %{"token" => token}, socket) do